-- (1) Mr. Carstanjen served as the Company's PEO for the entirety of 2020, 2021, 2022, and 2023 and the Company's other NEOs for the applicable years were as follows: - 2023: William E. Mudd; Marcia A. Dall; Bradley K. Blackwell; and Maureen Adams - 2022: William E. Mudd; Marcia A. Dall; Bradley K. Blackwell; and Maureen Adams - 2021: William E. Mudd; Marcia A. Dall; and Austin Miller - 2020: William E. Mudd; Marcia A. Dall; and Austin Miller - (2) Amounts reported in this column represent (i) the total compensation reported in the Summary Compensation Table for the applicable year in the case of Mr. Carstanjen and (ii) the average of the total compensation reported in the Summary Compensation Table for the applicable year for the Company's NEOs reported for the applicable year other than Mr. Carstanjen. - (3) To calculate "Compensation Actually Paid" under SEC disclosure rules, adjustments were made to the amounts reported in the Summary Compensation Table for the applicable year.
+- (1) Mr. Carstanjen served as the Company's PEO for the entirety of 2020, 2021 and 2022 and the Company's other NEOs for the applicable years were as follows: - 2022: William E. Mudd: Marcia A. Dall: Bradlev K. Blackwell, and Maureen Adams - 2021: William E. Mudd; Marcia A. Dall; and Austin Miller - 2020: William E. Mudd: Marcia A. Dall: and Austin Miller - (2) Amounts reported in this column represent (i) the total compensation reported in the Summary Compensation Table for the applicable year in the case of Mr. Carstanjen and (ii) the average of the total compensation reported in the Summary Compensation Table for the applicable year for the Company's NEOs reported for the applicable year other than Mr. Carstanjen. - (3) To calculate "Compensation Actually Paid" under SEC disclosure rules, adjustments were made to the amounts reported in the Summary Compensation Table for the applicable year.
 Reconciliations of the adjustments for Mr. Carstanjen and for the average of the other NEOs are set forth in the tables below.
 Based on the required methodology for calculating "Compensation Actually Paid" under SEC disclosure rules, "Compensation Actually Paid" fluctuates most significantly based on changes in the Company's stock price during the vesting period of the award.
-Accordingly, the values shown as "Compensation Actually Paid" reflect the increase or decrease in the value of such equity awards based on our stock price performance and, for the years prior to vesting, do not reflect compensation actually realized or earned by the NEO.
+Accordingly, the values shown as "Compensation Actually Paid" reflect the increase or decrease in the value of such equity awards based on our stock price performance and, for the years prior to vesting, do not reflect compensation realized or earned by the NEO.
 Accordingly, the "Compensation Actually Paid" reflected below includes values for equity awards that may not be earned due to failure to satisfy the vesting conditions or may be earned at levels that differ from the amounts reported below based on the stock price as of the vesting date.
-The assumptions used to calculate the fair value for purposes of determining the "Compensation Actually Paid" are consistent with the methodology used for calculating the grant date fair value for financial reporting purposes and, in the case of PSUs, are valued based on actual achievement.
+The assumptions used to calculate the fair value for purposes of determining the "Compensation Actually Paid" are consistent with the methodology used for calculating the grant date fair value for financial reporting purposes.